Where did I go: Chicago, Illinois, USA

 We find the veggie option in the “American Dog” takeaway in the navy pier, and I have to say it looks reasonably close to the one in the advertising.
 Tastes great too!

 1230: Walk back to the apartment and pack bag.
 Time to head home.

 1315: Get the blue line metro to O’hare airport.

 1430: Checked in.

 1500: Massive queues at departures.
-Further delay and I’m going to miss the flight.
+Any longer here and I’m going to miss the flight.

 1700: Flight takes off after 1hr delay.
-Goodbye Chicago, when will I see you again?
+Goodbye Chicago, can’t wait to see you again.